newjersey/paid-leave-claim-status/README.md

 The script files are hosted on the `beta.nj.gov` domain and automatically pushed from the `beta` Github repository.
 This repository houses the code and tests for developing the scripts, while the `beta` repository simply houses the compiled assets that need to be hosted.
 Note that there is a `dev` and `prod` hosting of the scripts, which corresponds to the dev and prod (https://secure.dol.state.nj.us/DOL_DABI/) versions of the Claim Status application.

+The same approach is taken for the TDI Claim Application, which is built on an underlying codebase of .NET 4.0.
+Thus it is the `.NET Analytics, Modernization, and Accessibility for New Jersey (NAMAN)` approach.

 ## Setup

 1. Clone this `paid-leave-claim-status` repository